 Documentation should include the following:

-1. A clear statement of the disability, including the DSM-IV diagnosis and a summary of present symptoms.
+1. A clear statement of the disability, including the DSM-IV/V diagnosis and a summary of present symptoms.

 3. A summary of assessment procedures and evaluation instruments used to make the diagnosis, including results and standardized scores if applicable.